Jithin-S-Sunny/Modularising-Single-Cell-sequencing-analysis/README.md

 One can establish causal links between these analyses with SEM.
 For example, latent factors such as cell differentiation stage may have an impact on pathway enrichment scores, pseudotime trajectories, and clustering outcomes.

 Let's take an example of 5 independent analysis:
-Cell Clustering (Analysis A)
+1. Cell Clustering (Analysis A)
-Differential Gene Expression (Analysis B)
+2. Differential Gene Expression (Analysis B)
-Pseudotime Ordering (Analysis C)
+3. Pseudotime Ordering (Analysis C)
-Pathway Enrichment (Analysis D)
+4. Pathway Enrichment (Analysis D)
-Cell-Cell Communication (Analysis E)
+5. Cell-Cell Communication (Analysis E)

-1. Define latent (cell differentiation state, batch effects) & observed variables (gene expression, cell clustering, pseudo-time ordering, pathway enrichment scores, etc.)
+A) Define latent (cell differentiation state, batch effects) & observed variables (gene expression, cell clustering, pseudo-time ordering, pathway enrichment scores, etc.)
-2. Specify model relationships
+B) Specify model relationships
    a.
 Latent Variable Relationships:
       Cell Differentiation State -> Analysis A: Cell differentiation status affects which cluster the cell belongs to.
 This can be modeled as a latent variable impacting the observed cluster labels.
       Batch Effects -> Analysis B: Batch effects influence the gene expression profiles across cells, contributing to unwanted variation.